datamachines/cuda_tensorflow_opencv/README.md

 # DockerFile with Nvidia GPU support for TensorFlow and OpenCV

-Install Nvidia GPU optimized version of TensorFlow and OpenCV.
-Also install protobuf, Jupyter, Keras, numpy, pandas and X11 support.
+Install an Nvidia GPU optimized version of TensorFlow and OpenCV.
+Also install, Jupyter, Keras, numpy, pandas and X11 support.

 Requires a Linux system with nvidia-docker (v2) and the Nvidia drivers installed to run.
 See https://github.com/NVIDIA/nvidia-docker for setup details

-**Docker Images built from this repository publicly available at https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv It is possible to use those as `FROM` for your `Dockerfile`.
+**Docker Images built from this repository are publicly available at https://hub.docker.com/r/datamachines/cuda_tensorflow_opencv
+It is possible to use those as `FROM` for your `Dockerfile`.
-For example: `FROM datamachines/cuda_tensorflow_opencv:9.0_1.12.0_4.1.0-0.3` **
+For example: `FROM datamachines/cuda_tensorflow_opencv:9.0_1.12.0_4.1.0-20190605` **

-## Directories and tag naming
+## Docker images tag naming

-The directories follow the `cuda_tensorflow_opencv` naming order.
+The image tags follow the `cuda_tensorflow_opencv` naming order.
 As such `9.0_1.12.0_4.0.1` refers to *Cuda 9.0*, *TensorFlow 1.12.0* and *OpenCV 4.0.1*, and `10.0_1.13.1_4.0.1` refers to *Cuda 10.0*, *TensorFlow 1.13.1* and *OpenCV 4.0.1*.

-Docker images are tagged with a version information for the Dockerfile they were built from at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:9.0_1.12.0_4.0.1-0.1` is for *version 0.1*.
+Docker images also tagged with a version information for the date (YYYYMMDD) of the Dockerfile against which they were built from, added at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:9.0_1.12.0_4.0.1-20190605` is for *Dockerfile dating June 5th, 2019*.

+## Building the images

+Use the provided `Makefile` to get a list of tags.
+Use `make build_all` to build all containers.
+Note that the tag for those images does not contain the `datamachines/` organization addition that is found in the publicly released pre-built container images.

+## Using the container images

+The use of the provided `runDocker.sh` script  present in the directory to test the built image; it will set up the X11 passthrough and give the use a prompt, as well as mount the calling directory as `/dmc`.The user can test X11 is functional by using a simple X command such as `xlogo` from the command line.

+Note that the base container runs as root, if you want to run it as a non root user, add `-u $(id -u):$(id -g)` to the `nvidia-docker` command line but ensure that you have access to the directories you will work in.

+To use it, the full tag of the container image should be passed as the `CTO_TAG` environment variable.
+For example, to use `9.0_1.12.0_4.1.0-20190605`, run `CTO_TAG=9.0_1.12.0_4.1.0-20190605 ./runDocker.sh`.
+Note that `./` can be replaced by the location of `runDocker.sh` so that the user can mount its current working directory as `/dmc` in order to access local files.

+For example, if the user place a picture (named `pic.jpg`) in the directory to be mount as `/dmc` and the following example script (naming it `display_pic.py3`)

+    import numpy as np
+    import cv2

+    img = cv2.imread('pic.jpg')
+    print(img.shape, " ", img.size)
+    cv2.imshow('image', img)
+    cv2.waitKey(0) & 0xFF
+    cv2.destroyAllWindows()

+, adapting "PATH_TO_RUNDOCKER" in `CTO_TAG=9.0_1.12.0_4.1.0-20190605 PATH_TO_RUNDOCKER/runDocker.sh`.
+From the bash interactive shell, type `cd /dmc; python3 display_pic.py3` will display the picture on the user's X11 display.

 ## Version specific information